 [Mr. Tu smokes RLP-6, which is made with Burley tobacco, Toasted Black Cavendish, and Golden Virginias.
-And an absurd flavouring which could be best described as "compressed candy store".
+The flavouring could be best described as "compressed candy store".
 It is "addictive".]

 Over on Mordechai's Facebook page, someone interrupted a political discussion to talk about flu shots.
 Which, when you think about it, is on the spectrum.

 If you think about it a little longer, your head will hurt.

 And, speaking of such things, did I ever mention that my apartment mate and I have Asperger's Syndrome?
 She's far further on the spectrum, so over the years I've learned to interior monologize whenever she says something baffling.
 It makes everything much more comprehensible.

 [RLP-6 is not something I would choose, even if temporarily nuts, but far be it from me to begrudge stubborn people the freedom to make mistakes.]

 For instance, while I was scarfing down a dish of Spam, Yauchoi, Tofu, and Wheat noodles, dressed with Abalone Sauce, Soy sauce, Sriracha hotsauce, plus tomatoes and olive oil, she went over to the hallway mirror and started talking.

 My input consists of the stuff in square brackets, not vocalized.

 "Not the colour I wanted, but it's soft, and I look HOT wearing it; commanding, like I should be in charge of a submarine."